 A great day begins the night before, ending your day well is key to setting up your next day with success!
 A solid evening routine consists of both the essentials, the things that just have to get done, and the beneficials, the activities that restore, refresh and prep for some amazing sleep.

 Last spring I shared in my Bible study that I regularly wake up at 5am almost every morning — including weekends — and I was immediately asked two questions,

-I do have young children and we are still in the stage of unpredictable sleep but after nearly burning out earlier this year, rest and sleep is a huge priority for me.
+I do have young children and we are still in the stage of unpredictable sleep but after nearly burning out earlier this year, rest and sleep are a huge priority for me.

-My goal is to be in bed between 9 and 9:30 every night, this happens some nights more easily than others — like right now staying up late to watch the olympics?
-The bedtime routine has pretty much flown out the window!
+My goal is to be in bed between 9 and 9:30 every night, this happens some nights more easily than others.

 Ending Your Day Well